jim-schwoebel/allie/README.md

 - add in new ASR: https://github.com/rolczynski/Automatic-Speech-Recognition

 ### recently completed (version 1.0.0 release)
+- add new test cases into Allie / make tests work with new framework
+- fixed loading ML models for video and image types of models
 - improved documentation for cleaning and augmentation techniques
 - added in text, image, video, and audio cleaning techniques (in new format)
 - added in text, image, video, and audio augmentation techniques (in new format)